-3.2 The effect of axion DM or GWs
+B. The effect of axion DM or GWs

-Eq.
-(3.2) can be extended to account for the presence of axion DM or GWs.
-To calculate the corresponding L_i and φ_n , let us list the possible effects resulting from them:
+Equation (3.2) can be extended to account for the presence of axion DM or GWs.
+To calculate the corresponding $L_j$ and $\phi_n$ , let us list the possible effects resulting from them:

-• Motion of the mirrors: Axions do not move the mirrors.
+- (1) Motion of the mirrors: Axions do not move the mirrors.
 For GWs, we are interested in frequencies high enough that the experimental apparatus (mirrors, lasers, etc.) can be considered in free fall.
-Specifically, this requires GW frequencies to be much higher than those of the mechanical resonances (see e.g. [31]), which imposes a lower bound of the order v_s/d, where v_s is the sound speed and d represents the characteristic device size.
-Conservatively assuming d is on the order of a few centimeters and taking a typical v_s ~ 103 m/s, the free-fall limit sets a lower frequency of approximately 105 Hz.
-Moreover, as is well-known, in the TT frame adopted here, objects in free fall initially at rest do not move5 when a GW passes [30].
-Therefore, we can assume that the mirrors do not move for axion DM or GWs with frequencies above 105 Hz.
-Hence, as above, at t = 0 the light at mirror 1 is a superposition of all waves that enter the cavity at t = -2nl, see Fig. 1.
+Specifically, this requires GW frequencies to be much higher than those of the mechanical resonances (see, e.g., [34]), which imposes a lower bound of the order $v_s/d$ , where $v_s$ is the sound speed and d represents the characteristic device size.
+Conservatively assuming d is on the order of a few centimeters and taking a typical $v_s \sim 10^3$ m/s, the free-fall limit sets a lower frequency of approximately 10 Hz.
+Moreover, as is well known, in the transverse-traceless frame adopted here, objects in free fall initially at rest do not move when a GW passes [33].
+Therefore, we can assume that the mirrors do not move for axion DM or GWs with frequencies above 10 Hz.
+Hence, as above, at t = 0 the light at mirror 1 is a superposition of all waves that enter the cavity at t = -2nl; see Fig. 1. - (2) Polarization change: As light propagates between points a and b, its electric field, $\mathbf{E} = |\mathbf{E}|\mathbf{e}$ , changes due to variations in both magnitude and direction.